jfpatrick/bipy-gui-manager/README.md

 see [SY BI Pyqt Template](https://gitlab.cern.ch/bisw-python/sy-bi-pyqt-template))
 - Configures existing projects (modify author name, email description, GitLab repo, etc...)
-- Releases the project under the shared folder used by the BI Launcher for Python apps (`/user/bdisoft/development/python/gui/deployments`).
+- Releases the project under the shared folder used by the BI Launcher for Python apps (`/user/bdisoft/operational/python/gui/deployments` or `/user/bdisoft/development/python/gui/deployments`).
 - Manages the project's entry points (commands available in the console to launch the PyQt application) and tries to ensure full compatibility with Acc-Py.

 ## Setup

-A stable version of this script is available under `/user/bdisoft/development/python/gui/bipy-gui-manager`.
+A stable version of this script is available under `/user/bdisoft/operational/python/gui/bipy-gui-manager`.

 In order to use it, you should add it to your PATH or alias it - you can follow 1), 2) or 3) below: